Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-09-07-Normalization-is-the-New-Norm-Epi3.md

 * Stabilizes the input distributions seen by intermediate layers
 * Accelerates training convergence and reduces total training time

+Deep learning training is difficult because activation distributions drift and change across layers, leading to slow optimization and unstable learning.
+Batch Normalization addresses these issues by keeping activations well-scaled and statistically stable.

 ## 3.Activation Normalization